 These five traits are intentionally broad and measured on a spectrum, which is why they are so helpful in capturing the full complexity of human personality.

-For our purposes, we will explore how alcohol alters these traits and what the impact is on drinkers.
+For our purposes, we will explore how alcohol alters these traits and the impact on drinkers.

 Before diving in, you might want to know where you fall across The Big Five spectrum.
 For that, take this Big Five personality test and then come back once you’ve got your results to see how alcohol might impact your personality.

-Want a little more information on the trait psychology?
+Want a little more information on personality trait psychology?
 This six-minute video explainer does an excellent job:

 How does alcohol change your personality?